BrandonLMcintosh/norieto-front/README.md

   }
 ``

--Main devices array
+- Main devices array
-  device name: array of length = num of ports on device
+    * device name: array of length = num of ports on device
-    each index in array referencing index in main devices array, or null if not connected
+        - each index in array referencing index in main devices array, or null if not connected